min2ha/ukwa-site/content/target/54040/index.en.md

   "subject": "UK General Election 2017"
 }

-# Royal National Institute of Blind People (RNIB): Voting and Elections

 The right to vote independently, and in secret, is a cornerstone of our democracy.
 Yet blind and partially sighted voters continue to face unacceptable barriers to exercising their democratic right to vote in secret.